vietlq/vietlq.github.io/content/post/install-rabbitmq-ubuntu-1604.md

 443/tcp (v6)               ALLOW       Anywhere (v6)
 ```

-To access from the local folder, better create a temporary SSH tunnel to your server:
+I understand you are tempted to punch a hole to allow access to the port `15672`.
+There is a better way without lifting your firewall.
+To access from the local machine, better create a temporary SSH tunnel to your server:

 ```
 ssh -N -L 15672:localhost:15672 code2.pro